 BUILDING A FORTRESS OF STRENGTH.
 RAISING THE WARRIOR WITHIN.

 The Women's Justice League was founded by two survivors of domestic violence.
 We realize through our network and our own personal experiences that there are many gaps within the system.
 Our goal is to bridge those gaps through three key areas of focus: Justice, Advocacy and Prevention.
-We work with victims in immediate need, walk them through the process of escaping their perpetrators, support them through hospital visits, connect them with shelters and community programs and aid in finding free legal aid.
+We work with victims in immediate need of escaping their perpetrators, support them through hospital visits, connect them with shelters and community programs and aid in finding free legal aid.
 We help arm them for the ongoing battles within the legal system.
-We have been speaking at community events and fundraisers, working with victims and survivors to help them share their stories through various art programs.
-Currently, we are raising funds to provide scholarships for our advocates to participate in the State of Illinois Domestic Violence 40-hour Training Program.
+We speak at community events and fundraisers and work with survivors to share their stories through various art programs.
+Currently, we are raising funds to provide $250 scholarships for our advocates to participate in the State of Illinois Domestic Violence 40-hour Training Program.
 Our league members consist of people from all walks of life, including current victims of domestic violence, community and business allies, non-profit organizations, survivors, law enforcement, and social justice advocates.

 Support us by joining our league.